Scout24/rpi-image-creator/README.md

 * Insert an SD card
 * Find out the block device of the SD card in `/proc/partitions`, e.g. `/dev/mmcblk0`
-* Run script: `sudo rpi-image-creator /dev/mmcblk0`.
+* Run script: `rpi-image-creator /dev/mmcblk0`.

+## Advanced Usage

+* Dry-run script with `rpi-image-create --chroot`.
+This does everything except writing to an SD card.
+Instead it will put you into a chroot in the created image.
+Note: When you exit the chroot shell the chroot area is removed.